AriesApp/open-api-doc/README.md

 ## Introduction

-WaiverForever is a leading edge electronic waiver system, streamline your business is our first priority. so we take it seriously to steadily opening our APIs for third-party developers and power users.
+WaiverForever is a leading edge electronic waiver system.
+Streamlining your business is our first priority.
+We take it seriously to steadily openning our APIs for third-party developers and power users.

-By integrating our APIs with existing services or creating them from scratch, users should be able to improve or automate new workflows which couldn't do before.
+By integrating our APIs with existing services or creating them from scratch, users are now able to create or improve workflows that's not possible before.

-For demonstration, we have built a [Zapier](https://zapier.com) app based on the same APIs.
-And this is only the first step, please stay tuned for more updates.
+For demonstration, we have built a [Zapier](https://zapier.com) app based on these APIs.
+This is only the first step, stay tuned for more updates.

 ### Terminologies

-Let's explain some frequently-used terms on WaiverForever.
+Let's explain some frequently-used terms of WaiverForever.

-**Template** is similar to a *class* in object-oriented languages, just like a blank form.
+**Template** is similar to a *class* in object-oriented languages, in other words a blank waiver form.
 Each template in WaiverForever has a unique identifier and multiple versions.
-Each time after you edit and save, a new template version will be created.
-In general, we always return the latest version.
+Each time a waiver is edited and saved, a new template version is created.
+In general, we always return the latest version when requesting a waiver template.

-**Wavier** is similar to an *instance* in object-oriented languages, just like a filled form.
-Each time after user sign and submit/upload, a new waiver will be created and saved.
+**Wavier** is similar to an *instance* in object-oriented languages, in other words a filled waiver form.
+Each time after user sign and submit/upload, a new waiver is created and saved.

 ## Workflow